 “He gave it to me during the inaugural season,” Chacon said about the former first baseman.
 Chacon, who’s just a tad older than pitcher Moyer, said she was pleased about the 49-year-old’s addition to the team.
 “The 50s are the new 30s.”

 Steve Farber and Wendy Aiello.
 Photo by Penny Parker.

 Every baseball season Aramark, the official food purveyor for Coors Field, adds new items to its roster of ballpark cuisine.
-This season, executive chef Craig Luckmann got his nacho on by creating the Colorado Queso Nacho made of fresh corn chips with spicy chorizo sausage covered with Monterrey jack and green chili chese sauce topped with pico de gallo and sour cream.
+This season, executive chef Craig Luckmann got his air jordan 13 femmes nacho on by creating the Colorado Queso Nacho made of fresh corn chips with spicy chorizo sausage covered with Monterrey jack and green chili chese sauce topped with pico de gallo and sour cream.